csprasad/Mr-Tip/README.md

 ## Overview

-Mr. Tip is a user-friendly tip calculator app designed to make it easy for users to calculate tips, split bills, and even customize tip percentages.
-With a beautiful and intuitive user interface, Mr. Tip is a handy tool for anyone who wants to calculate tips and split bills in a restaurant, cafe, or any other setting.
+Mr. Tip is designed to enhance your dining experience by simplifying tip calculations.
+Whether you’re figuring out tips, splitting bills, or customizing percentages, Mr. Tip makes the process quick and enjoyable.
+With its elegant design and user-friendly interface, you can effortlessly manage your calculations at restaurants, cafes, or any social event.
+Powered by Swift for seamless performance and reliability, Mr. Tip ensures you always have a handy tool for accurate and effortless bill management.

 ## Features